 Our ‘leaders’ believe that stuffing the people with bread and keeping them half-catatonic with circuses will keep them docile.
 The blighters only ever sound alarm bells when they realise that our moron-spewing ‘education’ produces millions of unemployable savages.

-All those Poles and Estonians, some of them not speaking a word of English, come here and within a few months take jobs the Brits are no longer qualified to do.
-Since people don’t starve to death in civilised countries, the state has to feed those underachieving Brits, which as a side benefit makes them likely to vote for those who promise to feed them better.
+All those Poles and Estonians, some of them not speaking a word of English, come here and within a few months take jobs the Britons are no longer qualified to do.
+Since people don’t starve to death in civilised countries, the state has to feed those underachieving Britons, which as a side benefit makes them likely to vote for those who promise to feed them better.

 Our ‘leaders’ generally think this is a fair deal but, with the economy being what it is, feeding a burgeoning army of illiterate idlers lowers the standard of living for everyone else.

 Since those who thereby suffer still outnumber the loafers, an electoral calamity may become a distinct possibility.
 It’s only at this point that politicians try to paper over the spidery cracks in our ‘education system’.

 Otherwise, reducing a great nation to anomic barbarism is perfectly fine with them.
 That’s actually a clue in another crossword: “savage (8)”.
 ‘Barbarian’ is supposed to be the answer, a typically imprecise one.